wilsonzlin/minify-html/README.md

 Only UTF-8/ASCII is supported.

-hyperbuild is an HTML minifier and simply does HTML minification.
-In addition to keeping to one role, hyperbuild almost does no syntax checking or standards enforcement for performance and code complexity reasons.
+hyperbuild is an HTML minifier and simply does HTML minification. hyperbuild almost does no syntax checking or standards enforcement for performance and code complexity reasons.

 For example, this means that it's not an error to have self-closing tags, declare multiple `<body>` elements, use incorrect attribute names and values, or write something like `<br>alert('');</br>`